 All new degree students pay a one-time $200 confirmation deposit when they first confirm their intent to enroll at CU Boulder.
 Students are not permitted to register if the university has not received the deposit.

-Confirmation deposits are refunded to students upon graduation or official withdrawal from CU Boulder within established dates and procedures.
+Confirmation deposits are non-refundable except upon graduation from CU Boulder.
 All refunds are reduced by any outstanding financial obligations.
 Interest earned from confirmation deposits is used for student financial aid.

 Questions regarding the confirmation deposit policy should be directed to the Office of Admissions, 303-492-6301.

-Student registration and other important information and services are available through the student portal, MyCUInfo.
-Students access the MyCUInfo portal using a secure CU login name and IdentiKey password.
+Student registration and other important information and services are available through Buff Portal.
+Students access the portal using a secure CU login name and IdentiKey password.
 For more information and registration instructions, visit the Registration webpage.

 Registering for Classes

-All CU Boulder students register for classes through MyCUInfo, where they can also check their assigned registration periods, view any holds that may prevent registration (see "Holds"), see to-do lists and obtain their advisor's name and contact information.
+All CU Boulder students register for classes through Buff Portal, where they can also check their assigned registration periods, view any holds that may prevent registration (see "Holds"), see to-do lists and obtain their advisor's name and contact information.

 New incoming students and transfer undergraduate students receive their registration instructions and information during the New Student Welcome Experience.
-Continuing students may consult the academic calendar or view their registration dates in the student portal; they are also notified by email each semester of upcoming registration periods.
+Continuing students may consult the academic calendar or view their registration dates in Buff Portal; they are also notified by email each semester of upcoming registration periods.

-If a student misses their assigned registration window, they must wait until the schedule adjustment period (fall only) or open enrollment to register for classes.
+If a student misses their assigned registration window, they must wait until open enrollment to register for classes.
 No exceptions are made to this policy.

 Registration instructions are also available on the Enroll in Classes webpage.

 Each term, students are assigned enrollment dates based on the number of credits they have completed.
-Posted in MyCUInfo, the enrollment assignment indicates the dates and times during which the student may enroll, as well as the maximum number of credits they can take.
-Students who miss their assigned dates must wait until the schedule adjustment (fall only) or open enrollment periods to register for classes.
+Accessible in Buff Portal, the enrollment assignment indicates the dates and times during which the student may enroll, as well as the maximum number of credits they can take.
+Students who miss their assigned dates must wait until open enrollment periods to register for classes.

 Priority registration has been formally approved for specific populations of students who have unique scheduling needs.
 Priority registration does not override university or departmental policies, holds, permissions, etc., nor does it guarantee the provision of classes at specific times.
 Student populations with priority registration, which often occurs within the enrollment period specified for their class (i.e., freshmen, sophomores), may include students with disabilities, military veterans and student athletes.

 A hold may be placed on a student's record for a number of reasons, including but not limited to financial, advising, scholastic, conduct and health.
 A hold may prevent a student from registering, returning to school, obtaining an official transcript or receiving a diploma.
-Students should resolve holds as quickly as possible by contacting the appropriate campus office identified in the hold in MyCUInfo.
+Students should resolve holds as quickly as possible by contacting the appropriate campus office identified in the hold details in Buff Portal.

 Intercampus Enrollment Program

-CU Boulder students enrolled in at least one Boulder main campus class may be allowed to register for up to two classes or 6 credit hours, whichever is greater, on another University of Colorado campus.
+CU Boulder students enrolled in at least one Boulder main campus class may be allowed to register for up to two classes totaling no more than six credit hours on another University of Colorado campus, excluding Anschutz Medical Campus.

 Boulder students exercising this option pay tuition for their total credit hours at Boulder campus rates.
 Intercampus Enrollment forms and instructions are available on the Registration Programs webpage.

 Intercampus students are registered in host campus classes after continuing home students have had the chance to enroll.
-This excludes the Anschutz campus, where students will be enrolled on the first day of classes.
 Students must adhere to the add/drop deadlines of the host campus when making changes to their intercampus enrollment.

 Boulder campus students who wish to take coursework on another campus of the University of Colorado, but not through the Intercampus Enrollment program, may be able to register on that campus independent of Boulder-campus registration.
 However, they must apply for admission to and follow the registration procedures established by the other campus.
 Students should check with their dean's office for approval and course applicability to their degree program.